honeycombio/refinery/rules_conditions.md

 ## Overview

 Refinery rules are described as a series of conditions.
-Each condition is composed from a combination of these named elements:
+Each condition is composed from a combination of these named parameters:

 - `Field` (or `Fields)
 - `Operator`
 - `Value`
 - `Datatype`

-The `Operator` is never optional, and controls which of the elements are required and which are optional.
+The `Operator` is never optional, and controls which of the parameters are required and which are optional.

 ## `Field`

-A `Field` points to a specific named element in the trace data.
+The `Field` parameter points to a specific named element in the trace data.
 If a `Field` is named within a span, then it `exists`.
 A specific `Field` may or may not exist on any specific span in a trace.
 It might not even exist within a trace at all.